raul23/Darth-Vader-RPi/docs/main_config.rst

 Also, the keyboard key ``cmd`` simulates the lightsaber push button when running the script :mod:`start_dv` on your computer.

-Finally, the ligthsaber LED is connected to GPIO pin 22 (BCM) and is turned ON/OFF when the corresponding push button (or ``cmd`` key) is pressed.
+Finally, the ligthsaber LEDs are connected to GPIO pin 22 (BCM) and are turned ON/OFF when the corresponding push button (or ``cmd`` key) is pressed.

 .. seealso::